Jack Suwinski Preview, Player Props: Pirates vs. Twins

 Jack Suwinski At The Plate

-- Suwinski has reached base via a hit in 48 games this season (of 105 played), and had multiple hits in 16 of those games.

-- He has hit a home run in 16.2% of his games this year, and 5.3% of his trips to the dish.
+- In 16.0% of his games this season, he has hit a long ball, and 5.2% of his trips to the plate.

-- Suwinski has an RBI in 35 of 105 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in five contests.
+- In 33.0% of his games this season, Suwinski has had at least one RBI.
+He's picked up more than one in 10.4% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.